Tuesday, 17 July 2018

 Lot 666: Hand written letter on vellum, addressed to Ellen Pardoner, C/o John Brown, Notary Public, Seahouses, Northumberland, England. signed “Moffat”, dated 4th July, 1852.
 Franked at London Postal Office, 1st September.
 Marked “Postage Due 2s 11d”

 “Throws light on the the infamous Jedermann Family”.
-Professor J. Maccabi, Dept. of Eastern European Studies, Cambridge.
+Professor Joseph Maccabi, Dept. of Eastern European Studies, Cambridge.

 Text reproduced below.